What should you do if probate has been applied for?

 If you believe you may have been named a beneficiary of an estate but have not received your inheritance.

 It is an executor’s duty to administer the estate according to the deceased’s wishes as stated in the will.
 This includes locating and informing all the named beneficiaries.
 The executor must prove they have made reasonable effort to locate them.
 An executor must inform the beneficiaries that they are mentioned in the will but does not have to disclose any information in regards to other beneficiaries or the details of the Estate.
-If you are aware that an Estate has been administered and distributed and you have not received your inheritance, after checking that probate has been granted and confirming you are a beneficiary, you should seek legal advice.
+If you are aware that an Estate has been administered and distributed and you have not received your inheritance, after doing a probate registry search to check that probate has been granted and confirm you are a beneficiary, you should seek legal advice.

 If you are an executor of an estate that you believe may be connected to another previously administered Estate.